kyma-project/test-infra/cmd/image-builder/image-builder.md

 ## Azure DevOps Build Backend (ADO)

-The ADO backend uses Image Builder to call ADO API and trigger the `oci-image-builder` pipeline.
-This backend is SLC-29 compliant.
-It supports signing images with a production signify service.
-Images built with ADO can be pushed into Kyma Google Cloud artifacts registries.
+The Image Builder by default is used to call ADO API and trigger the `oci-image-builder` pipeline ADO pipeline.
-To build images, the ADO backend uses the `kaniko-project/executor` image.
-This backend doesn't support the `--platform` and `--variant` flags.
-Building images for platforms other than amd64 is not supported.
-To use this backend, you need to use Image Builder in a ProwJob.
-See [Quickstart Guide](#quickstart-guide) for an example ProwJob definition.

 When using the ADO backend, Image Builder is used as a client collecting values from flags and environment variables and calling ADO API.
 Image Builder triggers the `oci-image-builder` pipeline.
 This pipeline is responsible for processing parameters provided in a call and building, pushing, and signing an image.

+The Image Builder is used as part of the `oci-image-builder` pipeline in the ADO backend too.
+It's used to execute steps responsible for generating image tags and signing images using the signify service.

-Apart from calling ADO API to trigger image build, Image Builder also supports preview mode.
+Apart from building images using ADO, Image Builder also supports preview mode.
 In preview mode, Image Builder does not trigger the ADO pipeline but generates a YAML file with the pipeline definition.
 Using this mode allows for the validation of the pipeline definition syntax before triggering it.
 To use preview mode, add the `--ado-preview-run=true` flag.